Consequences for late or non-filing of tax returns

 Estimated Notice of Assessment

-IRAS may issue an estimated Notice of Assessment based on your past years’ income or any information that IRAS may have.
-IRAS may make assumptions in estimating any increase in income.
+IRAS may issue an estimated Notice of Assessment based on your income from previous years or other available information.
+When estimating your tax, IRAS may assume an increase in your income.

 You must pay the estimated tax even if you intend to object to the assessment or are awaiting the outcome of your objection.
 There will be penalties for late payment. - File your Income Tax Return immediately

-You must file your Income Tax Return and/or documents (like the certified Statement of Accounts for businesses) immediately.
-This will enable the review of the estimated tax assessment raised.
-Excess tax paid will be refunded.
+You must immediately file your Income Tax Return and/or documents, such as the certified Statement of Accounts, for IRAS to review the estimated tax assessment raised.
+Any excess tax paid will be refunded.

 Offer of composition

-Instead of taking prosecution actions, IRAS may allow you (or in the case of a partnership, the precedent partner) to pay a composition amount.
+Instead of taking prosecution actions, IRAS may offer you (or the precedent partner in the case of a partnership) the option to pay a composition amount.

-A composition amount not exceeding $5,000 for each offence may be offered depending on your past compliance records.
+The composition amount can be up to $5,000 per offence, depending on your past compliance records.
 A notice will be sent to inform you of the composition amount.
-You must pay the composition amount and file the overdue tax return and documents by the due date to avoid prosecution.
+To avoid prosecution, you must pay the composition amount and file the overdue tax return and documents by the specified due date.

 Paying the composition amount

-Quote the payment slip number when paying the composition amount using the preferred payment modes.
+Quote the payment reference number / payment slip number (for partnerships) when paying the composition amount using the preferred payment modes.
 GIRO payment is not allowed.

-The payment will be processed after 3 working days.
-To check if your payment has been credited, log in to mytax.iras.gov.sg and select "View Account Summary".
+The payment will be processed within 3 working days.
+To verify if your payment has been credited, log in to mytax.iras.gov.sg and select "View Account Summary".

 Legal actions may still be taken against you if you do not file the outstanding tax return and documents after paying the composition amount.
 The payment made will be used to settle any unpaid tax.